seifFarah/EmailDataAnalysis/README.md

 ## How to view the project
 1. Click on the index.html file.
 2. Click on the button Raw.
-3. On the new tab that open replace the *raw.githubusercontent.com* in the page url with *raw.githack.com*.
+3. On the new tab that appears replace the *raw.githubusercontent.com* in the page url with *raw.githack.com*.
 4. Click Enter.